 Before the days of social media – before viral videos and sponsored ads – was the natural social interaction between consumers: the recommendation of a product or service from one person to the next.

 Word of mouth marketing (WOMM) is the organic communication of information from one person to another about a brand, product or service.
 It is most often influenced and driven by a positive interaction that an individual has had with a brand.
 WOMM is nothing new, and has been reviewed and discussed in a number of articles.
 More recently, there has been strong evidence for WOMM to succeed in the credit union space.
-With customer satisfaction levels at an all-time high for credit unions, and with 82% of credit union marketers believing that referrals are the most effective customer acquisition method, customer referral programs just make sense.
+With customer satisfaction levels at an all-time high for credit unions, and with 64% of marketing executives believing word of mouth is the most effective form of marketing, customer referral programs just make sense.

 Why Does It Work?